-Bluffton, SC family dentist Dr. David Snyder hears patients give excuses for not flossing, all of the time.
+Bluffton, SC family dentist Dr. John Hendricks hears patients give excuses for not flossing, all of the time.
 Today, we here at Lowcountry Dental Center are putting an end to all of the flossing excuses.
 Flossing is important and should be done at least once a day.
 Flossing removes plaque build up and is one of the best defenses against developing tooth decay and gum disease.
 When flossing is quick, inexpensive, and effective there are no excuses not to do it.

 Common Excuses For Not Flossing